monhacks/crystalboard/docs/usage/index.md

 ## RGB palette fading

+# Internal design aspects

+This section covers miscellaneous internal design aspects not yet fully covered in other sections, but that affect the management of specific data in pokecrystal-board.

 ## Tilesets

+## Map identifiers

 ## OAM management

-# Design aspects
+# Gameplay design aspects

-This section covers miscellaneous design aspects not yet fully covered in other sections.
+This section covers miscellaneous gameplay design aspects not yet fully covered in other sections.

 ## Levels